 A particular boss in Demon's Souls can be resurrected indefinitely until the player realizes that some mook is in charge of keeping the boss alive.
 This mook is not (technically) even in the boss room.

 In earlier Command & Conquer games, generally the side with the weaker (early-game) infantry had a Medic unit to compensate.
 The expansion to Red Alert also introduced a Mechanic, who was a Palette Swap of the Medic who repaired vehicles in a flash.
+However, since infantry often die before they can be healed, and the Mechanic can't follow tanks into combat, this trope is averted.

 Global Agenda, being (actual gameplay-wise) a clone of Team Fortress 2, is starting to invoke this trope less than half a month after release.
 It goes double if the enemy medic has decided that shooting/stabbing you is a better use of his time than healing his teammates...